all3n2601/Hospital-Management-System-MERN-Stack/README.md

 ## Overview

-This Hospital Management System is a web application developed using the MERN (MongoDB, Express.js, React, Node.js) stack with Redux for state management and Bootstrap for responsive UI design.
+This Hospital Management System is a web application developed using the MERN (MongoDB, Express.js, React, Node.js) stack with Redux for state management and TailwindCSS for responsive UI design.
 The system aims to streamline hospital operations, improve patient care, and enhance overall efficiency.

 ## Features